vantage6/vantage6-workshop/episodes/chapter6.md

 ## Challenge 4: Reset the API key of a node

-1. How do you reset the API key of a node?
-Try to reset the API key of the node you just created.
+1. How do you update the API key of a node?
+Try to update the API key of the node you just created.
 2. How do you make sure the new API key is effective?

 ::::::::::::::::::::::::::::::::::::::::::::::::